 Turtle & Hughes Inc. Brand Initiative and Identity Design

-See the About page to learn more about our approach and process.
+The About page has even more about approach and process.

 Selected clients: Seattle Times Co., Microsoft, Turtle & Hughes Inc., Turtle Energy LLC, Phos Energy LLC, Ranae Holland, the Skeptical Scientist (Finding Bigfoot), MDS Pharma, RiverSong Jewelry, Joseph Zimmer DDS, Paradise Springs Farm, Synchronicity Health Centre, Sol Colibri Coffee

-While a brand is about establishing or reinforcing desired perceptions in the mind, brand identity is the tangible medium for delivery.
-It begins with the design of a brand mark (i.e. logo/logotype) and evolves into a complete, distinctive system of visual assets, which can serve as a constant, ubiquitous reminder of a brand’s essence and value.
+Untangling brand terminology is useful to relate to its role.
+While a brand is about establishing, reinforcing or shifting perceptions in a user’s mind, brand identity is the tangible mechanism for delivery.
+A developed identity includes design of a brand mark (i.e. logo/logotype) and a complete, distinctive system of visual assets, which can serve as a constant, ubiquitous reminder of a brand’s essence and value.
 To appreciate the real-world value of a properly executed brand identity, it useful to know the players…

 What’s a brand?